jcostom/pyez-toys/dynamic-acl/README.md

     }
 }
 ```
-### 4. Edit the included YAML file (acl.yml).
+### Step 4: Edit the included YAML file (acl.yml).

 It should be pretty self-explanatory how to maintain the info contained therein.